mastash3ff/kbai_notes/7_frames/notes.md

 Frames and OOP came up in the 1960s at the same time.

-## Excercise:  INterperting a Frame System
+## Excercise:  Interperting a Frame System

 Q. What sentence is expressed by these frames(in the lecture video)?
 A. Haruto ate a pepperoni pizza during noon at Pizza Hut.